Accessibility links

 Welcome to Wider Europe, RFE/RL's newsletter focusing on the key issues concerning the European Union, NATO, and other institutions and their relationships with the Western Balkans and Europe's Eastern neighborhoods.

-I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two big gatherings: The NATO summit in the Hague, followed by the EU summit in Brussels a day later.
+I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I am drilling down on two major issues: Ukraine’s wobbly week and Iceland’s flirting with EU membership.

 please wait